promie/twitch/README.md

     });
 }
 ```
-Shout out again to my mentor, Tony Johnson, for providing guidance on the structure and the refactoring of the final javascript code.
+Shout out again to my mentor, Tony Johnson, for providing guidance on the structure and refactor session prior to the submission of this project.

 ### About the App
-This app returns the information based on the channels information of which include the logos, display name, offline and online status

-The users have the ability to find information on the Wikipedia database based on the search.
-The information returns the header, information and hyperlink to the actual Wikipedia page.
+This app provides information for the Twitch channels whether the channel is offline or online.
+If online,the information on what the channel is currently displaying will be displayed.
+Users can click on the link to view the live streaming straight from the Twitch website.

 Check out the completed projected - [Twitchtv JSON API](https://promie.github.io/twitch/)